mxklb/cuteproject/README.md

 This aims to be a example/template qmake project with automated unit tests integration (using [catch](https://github.com/philsquared/Catch)).
 Tests are implememted in separated executabels/subdirs which get executed during compilation incrementally .. compilation fails if any test fails ..

-This code has no functionality other than being an example/template for a C++/Qt project.
+This code has no functionality other than being an example/template of a C++/Qt project for test driven development.

 ## Build Dependencies
 To succesfully build on Ubuntu (trusty):